-SCHOOL HEALTH REHABILITATION SCIENCES ACADEMIC UNIT PHYSIOTHERAPY LEVEL OF STUDIES UNDERGRADUAT UNDERGRADUATE COURSE CODE PTH_701 PTH_701 SEMESTER 7 th COURSE TITLE ADULT CLINICAL .
-NEUROLOGICA AL PHYSIOTHERAP ŶΥ INDEPENDENT TEACHING ACTIVITIES if credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits WEEKLY TEACHII HOURS NG CREDITS LEC TURES 2 TUT ORIALS 1 9 CLINICA CLINICAL PRACTICE 6 Add rows if necessary.
-The organisation of teaching and the teaching methods used are described in detail at (d).
-COURSE TYPE general background, special background, specialised general knowledge, skills development Specialized knowledge - skills development /Mandatory module datory module PREREQUISITE COURSES: Kinesiology of the Trunk (1st) Kinesiology of the Extremities (2nd) Anatomy of Nervous System and Organs (1st) Neurology (2nd) LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek & English IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes COURSE WEBSITE (URL) https://eclass.upatras.gr/modules/auth/opencourses.php?fc=134
+SCHOOL HEALTH REHABILITATION SCIENCES

+ACADEMIC UNIT PHYSIOTHERAPY

+LEVEL OF STUDIES UNDERGRADUA UNDERGRADUATE

+COURSE CODE PTH_701 PTH_701 SEMESTER 7 th

+COURSE TITLE ADULT CLINICA L NEUROLOGIC AL PHYSIOTHERAP Ϋ́

+INDEPENDENT T EACHING ACTIVIT IES

+if credits are awarded for sepan lectures, laboratory exercises, e whole of the course, give the w C tc.
+If the credits are awarded for the WEEKLY TEACHIN HOURS NG CREDITS

+LEC TURES 2

+TUT ORIALS 1 9

+CLINICA L PRACTICE 6

+Add rows if necessary.
+The organ methods used are described in de nisation of teaching and the teaching letail at (d).

+COURSE TYPE general background, special background, specialised general knowledge, skills development Specialized knowledge - skills development /Mandatory module

+PREREQUISITE COURSES: Kinesiology of the Trunk (1 st)

+Kinesiology of the Extremities (2nd)

+lervous System a

+• Neurology (2 nd)

+DEPENDED COURSES: Clinical Practice in Physiotherapy (8 th)

+LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek & English

+IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes

+COURSE WEBSITE (URL) https://eclass.upatras.gr/modules/auth/opencourses.php?fc=134

 The course learning outcomes, specific knowledge, skills and competences of an appropriate level, which the students will acquire with the successful completion of the course are described.

-- Consult Appendix A - Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes
+Consult Appendix A

+- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes

-- Select and recognize the functional limitations of a neurological adult patient and by utilizing evidence-based knowledge to develop critical thinking in order to choose the most appropriate physiotherapeutic methods, techniques and exercise programmes - Set appropriate and case-based short and long term aims which are specific, applicable, and realistic with the aim to improve the functional ability of the patient - Choose and apply thorough, safe and appropriate (for each clinical situation) methods of neurological rehabilitation - become familiar and confident with the physiotherapy functional scales of assessement - adapt the physiotherapy methods according to the special conditions and requirements of the central nervous system disorders - to communicate with the patient, his carer, the doctor and the multidisciplinary team with the scope to secure the most advanced rehabilitation process
+- be able to select and recognize the functional limitations of a neurological adult patient and by utilizing evidence-based knowledge they will have the skill to develop critical thinking in order to choose the most appropriate physiotherapeutic methods, techniques and exercise programmes - have the ability to set appropriate and case-based short and long term aims which are specific, applicable, and realistic with the aim to improve the functional ability of the patient - have the competency to choose and apply thorough, safe and appropriate (for each clinical situation) methods of neurological rehabilitation - become familiar and confident with the physiotherapy functional scales of assessment - have the skills to adapt the physiotherapy methods according to the special conditions and requirements of the central nervous system disorders - have the ability to communicate with the patient, his caregiver, the doctor and the multidisciplinary team with the scope to secure the most advanced rehabilitation process